-The restriction on “free time” is often so extreme that residents are allowed no more than limited hours a day.
-This makes it impossible for them to enjoy normal hobbies and explore personal interests.
-Similarly, residents with families experience harsh limitations on family time.
+The restriction on free time is often so extreme that residents are allowed no more than limited hours per day, which makes it impossible for them to enjoy normal hobbies and explore personal interests.
+Similarly, residents with a family experience harsh limitations on their family time.
 The neglect of self-care activities, personal development, and growth of personal relationships severely strain the resident’s mental endurance and contribute to burnout.

 Sleep is critical for maintaining one’s cognitive abilities, mental soundness, and healthy interpersonal relationships.
-But according to reported averages, residents often limit their sleep to 4 to 6 hours a night.
-Although this deprivation is tolerable in the short-term, the years of residency impose chronic sleep deprivation, and this can cause burnout.
+However, according to reported averages, residents often limit their sleep to 4 to 6 hours per night.
+Although this deprivation is tolerable in the short term, the years of residency impose chronic sleep deprivation, which can cause burnout.
 Short-term sleep deprivation has known consequences that include impulsivity, volatility, loss of emotional control, and reduced empathy.
 Caffeine becomes a staple for survival and maintaining a conscious state for most residents but can lead to further mood instability.

 Graduating neurosurgery residents have accurately reported that the performance of residency requires an absence of the elements of normal life.
 The special events that enhance normal life—holiday parties, date nights, weddings, childbirths, and family reunions—all blur amid countless responsibilities at the hospital, and most are missed because of patient obligations.

-The sad reality of this state of chronic overwork is that residency may be the introduction to this lifestyle, but graduation often offers no reprieve from this fate.
+The sad reality is that residency may be the introduction to this lifestyle, but graduation often offers no reprieve from this fate.
 Instead, responsibilities often increase once the resident becomes the attending, the person ultimately responsible for the care of every patient.

-As with any sport or trade, training is essential to attain peak performance.
+As with any sport or trade, training is essential for attaining peak performance.
 Neurosurgery imposes unique demands from the start and far more demanding training.
 The initial expectations for residents are utmost concentration, evolution, vigilance, good judgment, and correct execution of procedures.
-This high performance level must be summoned at a moment’s notice when the resident is called upon to meet the needs of acute care scenarios.
+This high performance level must be summoned at a moment’s notice when the resident is called upon to meet needs in acute care scenarios.

 Given the acuity of neurosurgical patients, the physician on call must be able to respond quickly to a vast number of neurosurgical emergencies any hour of the day.
-He or she must also approach this responsibility with appropriate and timely decision making and in a professional interaction.
+He or she must also approach this responsibility with appropriate and timely decision-making and in a professional manner.